waleedayoub/waleedayoub.github.io/content/post/llmzoomcamp_week3-vector-search_notes.md

      {'question': 'Course - how many Zoomcamps in a year?', 'course': 'data-engineering-zoomcamp',
       'section': 'General course-related questions',
       'text': "There are 3 Zoom Camps in a year, as of 2024.
-However, they are for separate courses:\nData-Engineering (Jan - Apr)\nMLOps (May - Aug)\nMachine Learning (Sep - Jan)\nThere's only one Data-Engineering Zoomcamp “live” cohort per year, for the certification.
+However, they are for separate courses:\nData-Engineering (Jan - Apr)\nMLOps (May - Aug)\nMachine Learning (Sep - Jan)\nThere's only one Data-Engineering Zoomcamp "live" cohort per year, for the certification.
 Same as for the other Zoomcamps.\nThey follow pretty much the same schedule for each cohort per zoomcamp.
 For Data-Engineering it is (generally) from Jan-Apr of the year.
-If you’re not interested in the Certificate, you can take any zoom camps at any time, at your own pace, out of sync with any “live” cohort.", 'id': '2ed9b986'},
+If you're not interested in the Certificate, you can take any zoom camps at any time, at your own pace, out of sync with any "live" cohort.", 'id': '2ed9b986'},
      {'question': 'Course - Is the current cohort going to be different from the previous cohort?', 'course': 'data-engineering-zoomcamp',